-The Food and Drug Administration (FDA) fully approved the Pfizer (Cormirnaty) COVID-19 vaccine for those ages 16 years and up, but remains under an Emergency Use Authorization (EUA) for those 12-15 years of age.
+The Food and Drug Administration (FDA) fully approved the Pfizer (Comirnaty) COVID-19 vaccine for those ages 16 years and up, but remains under an Emergency Use Authorization (EUA) for those 6 months - 15 years of age.
 The FDA fully approved the Moderna (Spikevax) COVID-19 vaccine for those ages 18 years and up.
-The Johnson & Johnson (Janssen) vaccine still remain under EUA.
+The Johnson & Johnson (Janssen) vaccine still remains under EUA.
 Other COVID-19 vaccines that are in Phase II or III trials can be found through this COVID-19 vaccine tracker.
 The FDA will only give a COVID-19 vaccine an EUA if the current phase III trial data shows the vaccine is safe and has more benefits than risks.

 Additional Information and Resources

 Centers for Disease Control and Prevention (CDC)

 COVID-19 Key Things to Know About COVID-19 Vaccines

 COVID-19 Vaccine Safety